bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @wangling12</div>

-Bevy has supported `wgpu`'s OpenGL backend for awhile now, but it was opt-in.
+Bevy has supported `wgpu`'s OpenGL backend for a while now, but it was opt-in.
 This caused Bevy to fail to start up on some machines that don't support modern apis like Vulkan.
 In **Bevy 0.10** the OpenGL backend is enabled by default, which means machines will automatically fall back to OpenGL if no other API is available.

 ## Exposed Non-Uniform Indexing Support (Bindless)